 What are your symptoms?
 How severe are they?
 Are you in pain?
 Do you experience shortness of breath?
 Are you not able to walk due to joint pain?
 What about neurocognitive issues?
-This is all medical evidence that is the foundation of your disability determination when apply for disability benefits.
-Over the course of review, and it is all inclusive, Social Security will evaluate your claim based on your medical treatment record.
+This is all medical evidence that is the foundation of your disability determination when applying for disability benefits.
+Over the course of review, and it is all-inclusive, Social Security will evaluate your claim based on your medical treatment record.
 With your permission, the Administration will request your inclusive medical record from all your providers, including hospital or clinic records, and review your medical evidence concerning your impairment(s).
 You will be doing the Administration a huge favor by having your records timely delivered to them, and it may assist in your case proceeding smoother and easier.

 Your doctor may have diagnosed and determined your condition medically, but to be eligible for disability, the definition of a disability per the Social Security Administration is a legal one.